-A fundamental part of this review of Tunstall Conservation Area is to assess whether the area still possesses the special architectural and historic interest which merits its continued designation.
-It also provides an opportunity to review the effectiveness of the designation over the last 47 years and whether the extent of the area should be extended or reduced.
+A fundamental part of this review of Tunstall Conservation Area was to assess whether the area still possessed the special architectural and historic interest which merited its continued designation.
+It also provided an opportunity to review the effectiveness of the designation over the last 47 years and whether the extent of the area needed to be extended or reduced.